St Andrews (NSW)

 St Andrews was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 St Andrews has a high level of cultural diversity, with 32.9% of its population born overseas and 33.8% speaking a language other than English at home.
-Christianity is the predominant religion in St Andrews, comprising 55.8% of the population.
-However, Islam is notably overrepresented compared to Greater Sydney, making up 12.3% of St Andrews' population versus 12.5%.
+The predominant religion in St Andrews is Christianity, making up 55.8% of the population.
+However, Islam is notably overrepresented, comprising 12.3%, which is substantially higher than the Greater Sydney average of 6.8%.

 Frequently Asked Questions - Diversity